pcap_breakloop() sets a flag that will force pcap_dispatch(3PCAP)

 The flag is checked in loops reading packets from the OS - a

-loops processing a set of packets returned by the OS.
-Note that ifyou are catching signals on UNIX systems thatsupport restarting system calls after a signal, and callingpcap_breakloop() in the signal handler, you must specify, whencatching those signals, that system calls should NOT be restartedby that signal.
-Otherwise, if the signal interrupted a callreading packets in a live capture, when your signal handlerreturns after calling pcap_breakloop(), the call will berestarted, and the loop will not terminate until more packetsarrive and the call completes.Note also that, in a multi-threaded application, if one thread isblocked in pcap_dispatch(), pcap_loop(), pcap_next(3PCAP), orpcap_next_ex(3PCAP), a call to pcap_breakloop() in a differentthread will not unblock that thread; you will need to use
+Note that if you are catching signals on UNIX systems thatsupport restarting system calls after a signal, and callingpcap_breakloop() in the signal handler, you must specify, whencatching those signals, that system calls should NOT be restartedby that signal.
+Otherwise, if the signal interrupted a callreading packets in a live capture, when your signal handlerreturns after calling pcap_breakloop(), the call will berestarted, and the loop will not terminate until more packetsarrive and the call completes.Note also that, in a multi-threaded application, if one thread isblocked in pcap_dispatch(), pcap_loop(), pcap_next(3PCAP), orpcap_next_ex(3PCAP), a call to pcap_breakloop() in a differentthread will not unblock that thread.
+You will need to use

 Note that pcap_next() and pcap_next_ex() will, on some platforms,

 loop reading packets from the OS; that loop will not necessarily